-Supposedly you can swim to shark point from here, but it does look quite far away and we don’t really recommend it.
-If you are doing the hike we recommended above this beach starts right where you turn the last time into the jungle.
-Therefore if you want to check it out you should continue by the beach and then return.
-It’s just a few meters and it’s worth to rest before the last hike!
+Supposedly you can swim to shark point from here, but it does look quite far away, and we don’t really recommend it.
+If you are doing the hike we recommended above, this beach starts right where you turned the last time into the jungle.
+Therefore if you want to check it out, you should continue by the beach and then return.
+It’s just a few meters, and it’s worth resting before the last hike!

 Teluk Dalam beach

-This is the only beach that is outside the trail we suggest and for a reason: there are no tracks to it.
+This is the only beach that is outside the trail we suggest, and for a reason: there are no tracks to it.
 The only way to reach turtle beach is by taxi boat.
-To put it simply turtle beach is probably the best beach we have ever been to (this was written before going to the San Blas).
+To put it simply, turtle beach is probably the best beach we have ever been to (this was written before going to San Blas).

 The water is borderline perfect in any way you look at it, the sand is white, clean and as thin as powder.
-There are very few people because it doesn’t have any resorts or trails leading into it.
+There are very few people because it has no resorts or trails leading into it.
 It’s also famous for being an excellent snorkel site.
-Incredibly we didn’t see any turtles, however, we did see stingrays, cuttlefish, “nemos” and many other tropical fish.
+Incredibly we didn’t see any turtles, however, we did see stingrays, cuttlefish, “nemos” and much other tropical fish.

 Another great thing about turtle beach is the feeling of arriving at a paradisiac, secluded beach by boat.
-Moreover, we got a lucky bonus, it had rained earlier in the day and when we arrived there was a great number of… NO ONE IN THE BEACH.
+Moreover, we got a lucky bonus, it had rained earlier in the day and when we arrived there was a significant number of… NO ONE ON THE BEACH.

 Snorkeling in the Big Perhentian Island

-As stated above the Perhentian islands are a marine reserve, which means that in addition to the nice fee and the prohibition to litter and fish we get more than a few great snorkels and diving spots.
-Although some of the reefs are in pretty bad shape (tuna bay beach for e.g.) others are still good (Turtle beach).
+As stated above, the Perhentian islands are a marine reserve, which means that in addition to the nice fee and the prohibition of litter and fish, we get more than a few great snorkels and diving spots.
+Although some of the reefs are in pretty bad shape (tuna bay beach, for e.g.) others are still good (Turtle beach).

 We aren’t experts in snorkeling and have never dived, but the big Perhentian island is a great place to start.
 You can snorkel right from the beach.
 We did it at turtle beach and PIR beach and can safely say that these are the best places we have ever tried snorkeling.
 Both in terms of visibility and fish variety.
 Moreover, it left us with the bug of snorkeling more and more!
 We will surely do it again in the future.

-In Besar Perhentian (and surely in Kecil Perhentian) you can easily rent snorkel gear and fins in any resort.
-Tip: It’s pretty cheap usually at 10 RM each, however, Mama’s Chalet was even cheaper at 5 RM!
+In Besar Perhentian (and surely in Kecil Perhentian too), you can easily rent snorkel gear and fins in any resort.
+Tip: It’s pretty cheap, usually at 10 RM each.
+However, Mama’s Chalet was even cheaper at 5 RM!

 Perhentian Islands Travel guide – Final thoughts

-The Big Perhentian island is a paradise to beach, jungle and snorkeling lovers!
-Besar and Kecil are a bit different in terms of vibe and reputation as we explained earlier but they both offer fundamentally the same.
-Moreover, the islands are extremely close to each other and just 15 minutes (and 15-25 RM per person) by taxi boat!
-So, if you are tired of one (or think you didn’t choose wisely) you can just go to the other!
+The Big Perhentian island is a paradise to beach, jungle, and snorkeling lovers!
+Besar and Kecil are a bit different in terms of vibe and reputation, as we explained earlier, but they both offer fundamentally the same.
+Moreover, the islands are incredibly close to each other and just 15 minutes (and 15-25 RM per person) by taxi boat!
+So, if you are tired of one (or think you didn’t choose wisely), you can just go to the other!